 Students workers and other university employees who are not required to take the course can also enroll and complete the training.
 Individuals who do not have a university of Houston employee identification number and access to the Employee Online Training module must work with their respective department contacts to establish a Person of Interest (POI) designation to access the information.

 The entire course consists of nine (9) Modules.

 |Module 3: Compliance (IRB, IACUC, COI)|

 |Module 7: Award Management 1|

 Grading will be based on the following module requirements:

-Module Tests: A (20) question exam will be administered for the content of each module.
+Module Tests: A twenty (20) question exam will be administered for the content of each module.

 Participation: Participation is essential to success in this class.
-All participants are encouraged to contact the course administrators to answer questions and general troubleshooting.
+All participants are encouraged to contact HR or the course administrators to answer questions and general troubleshooting.
 We encourage students to develop mentor relationships with fellow colleagues, staff, and instructors.
 The interactions between participants and OCG staff are aimed at enhancing learning beyond the content presented in the modules.